deepmodeling/deepks-kit/examples/water_single_lda2pbe_abacus/README.md

     - `ntype`: number of atom types
     - `nbands`: total number of bands to calculate
     - `ecutwfc`: energy cutoff for plane wave functions
-    - `dr2`: the charge density error threshold between two sequential density from electronic iterations to judge convergence
+    - `scf_thr`: the charge density error threshold between two sequential density from electronic iterations to judge convergence
-    - `niter`: max scf steps
+    - `scf_nmax`: max scf steps
     - `dft_functional`: Exchange-Correlation functional, which can be 'lda', 'gga', 'pbe', etc
     - `gamma_only`: 1 for gamma-point, 0 for multi-kpoints
-    - `force`: set 1 to calculate force, default 0
+    - `cal_force`: set 1 to calculate force, default 0
-    - `stress`: set 1 to calculate stress, default 0
+    - `cal_stress`: set 1 to calculate stress, default 0

 - Paras for `STRU` file:
     - `orb_files`: paths of atom orbitals, a list of str with the order same as the order of atom types in `atoms.npy`